ebosspc/Maze-Navigator/README.md

 # Maze-Navigator
+This repository contains three different mazes.
-A robot will navigate itself through 3 different sets of mazes
+A robot will navigate through all of them using Python Turtle.
+This was my project for PLTW Lesson 1.1.5